micwadeski/eyemovement/README.md

 ## Description

 This is a coding exercise assigned through the MIT xPro "Professional Certificate in Coding: Full Stack Development with MERN" course.
 The point of the exercise is to have two eyes in the middle of the screen that mimic and follow the movement of the mouse on the screen.
+This is done through JavaScript events that trigger DOM manipulation.
+The event that triggers the JavaScript is mouse movement, and the element being manipulated on the DOM in response to that is the eyes.

 ## Installation